matthieu-boussard/craft-ai-client-python/README.md

 #### Timeout duration for decision trees retrieval ####

-It is possible to increase or decrease the timeout duration of `client.get_decision_tree`, for exemple to account for especially long computations.
+It is possible to increase or decrease the timeout duration of `client.get_agent_decision_tree`, for exemple to account for especially long computations.

 ```python
 client = craft_ai.Client({